An Interview with Dr. Eric Hite, Founder

 5. The Philosophy That Drives Me

 I believe exposure equals expansion.
 The reason so many Black youth fear the stock market is because they’ve never seen anyone like them win at it.
 My goal is to not only expose students to investing but to normalize it, gamify it, and make it part of their daily thought process.
-We teach what we model.
+We teach what we model and get students applying it to their lives.

 6. The Twist That Sets Me Apart